-Greenough Park: Bolle Birdwatching Trail Professional Review and Guide
+Greenough Park: Bolle Birdwatching Trail Professional Guide

 "Greenough Park has hiking paths that wind along Rattlesnake Creek as it flows through this 42-acre city park at the mouth of the Rattlesnake Valley.
 The park has mature ponderosa pines, spruce, cottonwoods, maples, and lush riparian vegetation along Rattlesnake Creek.
 Greenough Park, prime bird habitat, was donated to the city of Missoula in 1 902 by the Greenough Family.